What Happens If My Spouse Refuses to Sign Divorce Papers?

 Deciding to get a divorce is not an easy one, and to make matters more complicated, your spouse may not be so happy about it.
 As such, they may simply refuse to sign the final divorce papers altogether.
 So, what happens then?

+If one party wants to get divorced and the other does not, there are still ways for the divorce to proceed.
 If you want to get a divorce without your spouse’s signature, New York laws allow for you to enter into what is called a “default divorce.”
 A default divorce is sometimes referred to as a “no signature required” divorce, which occurs when the divorce petition is filed, the divorce notice is served, and the respondent (your spouse) fails to respond by the deadline.
 When this happens, a judge may treat the case as an uncontested divorce and continue processing the divorce as a result.

 For background, an uncontested divorce occurs under the following circumstances: